Sustainable Nanotechnology School - second edition

 Discounted price (*)

-(*) Early registration discount equal to -10%
+(*) Early registration discount of 20%

 How to reach and leave Venice & the School venue

 Please download the Travel Guidance.